IBMStreams/sample.edge-app-control/README.md

 # sample.edge-app-control

+The application used in this sample is a simple SPL application that reads stock ticker entries from a file, does a simple calculation on them, and then writes them out to a file.
+It will continue doing this in a loop.

 The objective of this sample is to illustrate the steps involved with developing an Streams Programming Language (SPL) application for the Edge.
 It will start with the application SPL source code, proceed to the application build process, followed by deployment (including configuration) to the edge nodes, and finish with examining the runtime output.

 There are two ways of managing the edge application deployment lifecycles.